Zren/plasma-applet-eventcalendar/ReadMe.md

 https://store.kde.org/p/998901/

-Plasmoid for a calendar+agenda with weather that synchs to Google Calendar.
+Plasmoid for a calendar+agenda with weather that syncs to Google Calendar.

 ## Screenshots